egmontmika/egmontmika.com/content/blog/the-radical-edge.md

 their comfort zone, take great risks, are willing to sacrifice, and work day and night, paying the price in order to fulfill that mission.

 The first followers of Jesus became such a movement.
-And today they still are, that is, as long as they genuinely follow Jesus.
+And today they still are, that is, wherever they genuinely follow Jesus.

 Unfortunately, large chunks of this movement became and still become watered-down over time.
 Thinking